-We all hope that we won’t need to designate a power of attorney, or have to become a power of attorney for a loved one who needs help.
+We all hope that we won’t need to designate a power of attorney or have to become a power of attorney for a loved one who needs help.
 In the state of Florida, like most other states, a power of attorney is a legal document in which you designate someone to act on your behalf, or when you are given power of attorney to act on someone else’s behalf.
-In Florida, a power of attorney must be signed before two witnesses and a notary public to be considered a legal, binding document.
+In order to set up a power of attorney in Florida, the document must be signed before two witnesses and a notary public to be considered a legal, binding document.

 A power of attorney ends if the person it represents becomes incapacitated.
 That’s when a special kind of power of attorney, known as a durable power of attorney, is more appropriate, because it remains intact, or “durable,” even if a person suffers mental incapacity in the future.

 A durable power of attorney is therefore the most important estate planning document a senior citizen can possess.
 A durable power of attorney can, in addition to handling all financial decisions, authorize medical care.
 That includes consent to proceed with or terminate all medical and surgical procedures on your behalf, including an agreement that falls under the Life-Prolonging Procedures Act of Florida.

 Again, a durable power of attorney lets someone act on your behalf if you cannot due to mental incapacity.

 Watch this video where we talk more about why designating a durable power of attorney is so important.